PhilipAB/vsc-mock-backend/README.md

 ### Commit 5 – C5

 Added models and type(s).
 A model represents a table in our database.\
 A type does not.
 (In this case) it helps to specify a column more precisely.

+### Commit 6 – C6

+Updated sql queries in README.md for table definitions.
+The **name** column in user and course table is now unique, so we will not have courses/users with the exact same name in our database.

 ## Known Issues